-Canyon Independent School District Proposes TRE to Support Strategic Growth
+Canyon Independent School District Proposes Tax Rate Election

 Canyon ISD is seeking community support for a Tax Rate Election as part of our ongoing commitment to the district’s Strategic Plan.
-The tax rate election would enable CISD to access additional funding from the state to continue meeting the goals set forth in our Strategic Plan, which was developed through extensive community input.
-The plan reflects the aspirations of our community for the future of our schools and serves as a blueprint for achieving academic excellence, supporting student growth, and ensuring a sustainable future.
-At the heart of this effort is our mission of empowering lifelong success for every student.
+If approved, the tax rate election would enable CISD to access additional funding from the state to continue meeting the goals set forth in our Strategic Plan, which was developed through extensive community input.

 Frequently Asked Questions